python/cpython/Doc/library/urllib.request.rst

    the  download is interrupted.

-   The *Content-Length* is treated as a lower bound: if there's more data  to read, :func:`urlretrieve` reads more data, but if less data is available,  it raises the exception.
+   The *Content-Length* is treated as a lower bound: if there's more data  to read, urlretrieve reads more data, but if less data is available,  it raises the exception.

    You can still retrieve the downloaded data in this case, it is stored  in the :attr:`content` attribute of the exception instance.

-   If no *Content-Length* header was supplied, :func:`urlretrieve` can not check the size of the data it has downloaded, and just returns it.
+   If no *Content-Length* header was supplied, urlretrieve can not check the size of the data it has downloaded, and just returns it.
 In this case you just have to assume that the download was successful.

 .. function:: urlcleanup()

-   Clear the cache that may have been built up by previous calls to :func:`urlretrieve`.
+   Cleans up temporary files that may have been left behind by previous calls to :func:`urlretrieve`.

 .. class:: URLopener(proxies=None, **x509)